Aazmp/vp8oclenc/README.md

 Only one reference frame - last one.
 Fixed size of blocks for ME - 8x8
-MV search - full search (but for GPU it's not that bad) Encoding is very straightforward, no crafty methods at all.
+MV search - full search (but for GPU it's not that bad) Encoding is very straightforward, no crafty methods at all
-Just a toy :)